Collections

 Fine Art Sculptures

-Our selection of truly awe-inspiring sculptures and rare collectables are handcrafted in Benin the best emerging and internationally acclaimed trans-disciplinary artists and master-craftsmen originating from Benin.
+Our selection of truly awe-inspiring sculptures and rare collectables are handcrafted by internationally acclaimed trans-disciplinary artists from Benin and its Diaspora worldwide.

-Each iconic piece has been curated with the greatest care, not just to ignite your acquiring gaze but essentially bring more meaning, joy and wonder to your life.
+Each iconic piece has been curated with the greatest care, not just to ignite your acquiring gaze but essentially bring profound meaning, joy and wonder to your life.

 Every work of art is unique, authentic and certified.